 Driving Your Tacoma in 4L

-When engaging the (4L) four-wheel drive low setting, always ensure you first bring the truck to a complete stop.
-The same applies when switch from 4L back to 4H, bring the truck to a stop first and place your vehicle in neutral before turning the vehicle’s knob back to 4H or 2H.
+When engaging (4L) 4WD low-range, always ensure you first bring the truck to a complete stop.
+The same applies when switching from 4L back to 4H, bring the truck to a stop first and place your vehicle in neutral before turning the vehicle’s knob back to 4H or 2H.

 4L should be operated under challenging conditions when traction is low and road surfaces are uneven and rocky.